 Shimogawa Orimono

-SHIMOGAWA KURUME KASURI Fabric Shichibu Galaxy Aizen
+KURUME KASURI Fabric - Shippou Galaxy Indigo Dyeing

-SHIMOGAWA KURUME KASURI Fabric Shichibu Galaxy Aizen
+KURUME KASURI Fabric - Shippou Galaxy Indigo Dyeing

 Couldn't load pickup availability

-Japan
+Made in Japan

 Kurume Kasuri is a remarkable traditional pre-dyed woven fabric that holds its roots in the Japanese heritage.
 The weaving process involves a fascinating Notes of twenty power looms interconnected through a single motor, reminiscent of the retro belt-driven systems from the Showa era.
 Founded in the year 1948, the Kurume Kasuri weaving establishment has a deep historical significance.